 Most scientists believe that “when the brain dies, the same happens to the mind, soul, or self”.
 But the experience of Dr. Alexander shows that this is not the whole truth.

 How can a person with a dead brain have a rich spiritual experience if his soul has died too?
 Now that’s something to think about, huh.

 Answer 2: The mind can function without the physical body

-Dr. Bruce Greyson, a psychiatrist of the University of Virginia, is a leading expert in near-death experiences and has studied over 100 cases of near-death episodes.
-From his work he learned that many patients claim of having experienced a sense of peace and separation from the physical body.
-Also there are cases when people claim to have met deities or their deceased loved ones.
+Dr. Bruce Greyson, a psychiatrist at the University of Virginia, is a leading expert in near-death experiences and has studied over 100 cases of near-death episodes.
+From his work, he learned that many patients claimed to have experienced a sense of peace and separation from their physical body.
+Also, there are cases when people claim to have met deities or their deceased loved ones.

-Although the majority of scientists considers such experiences nothing more than illusions caused by the difficult condition when the brain is under tremendous pressure, Greyson thinks that near-death experiences prove the hypothesis that the mind can function without the physical body.
+The majority of scientists consider such experiences nothing more than illusions caused by some difficult condition where the brain is under tremendous pressure.
+But Greyson thinks that near-death experiences prove the hypothesis that the mind can function without the physical body.

 Answer 3: We never really die